 Though we are Indiana motorcycle accident attorneys, Christie Farrell Lee & Bell want to share information that prevents motorcycle accidents as much as possible.
-Roadway accidents are one of the most preventable causes of injury and death in the US.
+Roadway accidents are one of the most preventable causes of injury and death in the United States and we see unfortunate accidents happen all the time.

 We consider it our duty and privilege to represent injured individuals when they have been harmed by another driver’s negligence.
 But we prefer that motorcyclists don’t get injured, to begin with because we know how life-altering and devastating these incidents can be.